ddiazdom/lcg/README.md

 - Text edition in compressed space.
 - Combine different compressed representation into one.
   This functionality is already implemented but only to support parallel compression.
-- Support for other input formats.
-For instance, FASTA/Q files.
+- Support for other text formats, like FASTA/Q.

 # Bugs